PhilippeBoisney/ModernSearchBar/README.md

 )](http://mit-license.org)

 ## PRESENTATION
-This searching bar will allow you to offer suggestions words to your users when they are looking for something using default iOS search bar.
+This search bar will allow you to offer suggestions words to your users when they are looking for something using default iOS search bar.
+Enjoy it !

 ## DEMO (Two ways to use ModernSearchBar)